publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch26/schV/m__us_usc_t33_s1375.md

  __Studies and Reports__

     [Pub.
-L. 100–4, title III, § 308(g)][/us/pl/100/4/s308/g], Feb.
+L. 100–4, title III][/us/pl/100/4/tIII], § 308(g), Feb.
 4, 1987, [101 Stat.
 40][/us/stat/101/40], directed Administrator to conduct a water quality improvement study and report results of such study to specified Congressional committees not later than 2 years after Feb.
 4, 1987.

     [Pub.
-L. 100–4, title III, § 314(b)][/us/pl/100/4/s314/b], Feb.
+L. 100–4, title III][/us/pl/100/4/tIII], § 314(b), Feb.
 4, 1987, [101 Stat.
 49][/us/stat/101/49], directed Secretary of the Army and Administrator to each prepare a report on enforcement mechanisms and to submit the reports to Congress not later than Dec.
 1, 1988.

     [Pub.
-L. 100–4, title IV, § 404(c)][/us/pl/100/4/s404/c], Feb.
+L. 100–4, title IV][/us/pl/100/4/tIV], § 404(c), Feb.
 4, 1987, [101 Stat.
 69][/us/stat/101/69], directed Administrator to study extent to which States have adopted water quality standards in accordance with [section 1313a of this title][/us/usc/t33/s1313a] and extent to which modifications of permits issued under [section 1342(a)(1)(B) of this title][/us/usc/t33/s1342/a/1/B] for the purpose of reflecting revisions of water quality standards be encouraged and to submit a report on such study to Congress not later than 2 years after Feb.
 4, 1987, prior to repeal by [Pub.
-L. 104–66, title II, § 2021(e)(1)][/us/pl/104/66/s2021/e/1], Dec.
+L. 104–66, title II][/us/pl/104/66/tII], § 2021(e)(1), Dec.
 21, 1995, [109 Stat.
 727][/us/stat/109/727].

     [Pub.
-L. 100–4, title V, § 516][/us/pl/100/4/s516], Feb.
+L. 100–4, title V][/us/pl/100/4/tV], § 516, Feb.
 4, 1987, [101 Stat.
 86][/us/stat/101/86], directed Administrator to conduct a study of de minimis discharges and report results of such study to specified Congressional committees not later than 1 year after Feb.
 4, 1987.

     [Pub.
-L. 100–4, title V, § 517][/us/pl/100/4/s517], Feb.
+L. 100–4, title V][/us/pl/100/4/tV], § 517, Feb.
 4, 1987, [101 Stat.
 86][/us/stat/101/86], directed Administrator to conduct a study of effectiveness of innovative and alternative wastewater processes and techniques and report results of such study to specified Congressional committees not later than 1 year after Feb.
 4, 1987.

     [Pub.
-L. 100–4, title V, § 518][/us/pl/100/4/s518], Feb.
+L. 100–4, title V][/us/pl/100/4/tV], § 518, Feb.
 4, 1987, [101 Stat.
 86][/us/stat/101/86], directed Administrator to conduct a study of testing procedures established under [section 1314(h) of this title][/us/usc/t33/s1314/h] for analysis of pollutants and report results of such study to specified Congressional committees not later than 1 year after Feb.
 4, 1987.

     [Pub.
-L. 100–4, title V, § 519][/us/pl/100/4/s519], Feb.
+L. 100–4, title V][/us/pl/100/4/tV], § 519, Feb.
 4, 1987, [101 Stat.
 87][/us/stat/101/87], directed Administrator to conduct a study of pretreatment of toxic pollutants and report results of such study to specified Congressional committees not later than 4 years after Feb.
 4, 1987.

     [Pub.
-L. 100–4, title V, § 520][/us/pl/100/4/s520], Feb.
+L. 100–4, title V][/us/pl/100/4/tV], § 520, Feb.
 4, 1987, [101 Stat.
 87][/us/stat/101/87], directed Administrator, in conjunction with State and local agencies, to conduct studies of water pollution problems in aquifers and report result of such studies to Congress not later than 2 years after Feb.
 4, 1987.

     [Pub.
-L. 100–4, title V, § 522][/us/pl/100/4/s522], Feb.
+L. 100–4, title V][/us/pl/100/4/tV], § 522, Feb.
 4, 1987, [101 Stat.
 88][/us/stat/101/88], directed Administrator to conduct a study on sulfide corrosion in collection and treatment systems and report results of such study to specified Congressional committees not later than 1 year after Feb.
 4, 1987.

     [Pub.
-L. 100–4, title V, § 523][/us/pl/100/4/s523], Feb.
+L. 100–4, title V][/us/pl/100/4/tV], § 523, Feb.
 4, 1987, [101 Stat.
 89][/us/stat/101/89], directed Administrator to conduct a study of rainfall induced infiltration into sewer systems and report results of such study to Congress not later than 1 year after Feb.
 4, 1987.

     [Pub.
-L. 100–4, title V, § 524][/us/pl/100/4/s524], Feb.
+L. 100–4, title V][/us/pl/100/4/tV], § 524, Feb.
 4, 1987, [101 Stat.
 89][/us/stat/101/89], directed Administrator to conduct a study of dam water quality and report results of such study to Congress not later than Dec.
 31, 1987.

     [Pub.
-L. 100–4, title V, § 525][/us/pl/100/4/s525], Feb.
+L. 100–4, title V][/us/pl/100/4/tV], § 525, Feb.
 4, 1987, [101 Stat.
 89][/us/stat/101/89], directed Administrator to conduct a study of pollution in Lake Pend Oreille, Idaho, and the Clark Fork River and its tributaries, Idaho, Montana, and Washington, and to report to Congress findings and recommendations.

  __Detailed Estimates, Comprehensive Study, and Comprehensive Analysis; Report to Congress not Later Than__  __December 31, 1982__

     [Pub.
-L. 97–117, § 25][/us/pl/97/117/s25], Dec.
+L. 97–117][/us/pl/97/117], § 25, Dec.
 29, 1981, [95 Stat.
 1633][/us/stat/95/1633], provided that the Administrator of the Environmental Protection Agency submit to the Congress, not later than December 31, 1982, a report containing the detailed estimates, comprehensive study, and comprehensive analysis required by [section 1375(b) of this title][/us/usc/t33/s1375/b], including an estimate of the total cost and the amount of Federal funds necessary for the construction of needed publicly owned treatment facilities, such report to reflect the changes made in the Federal water pollution control program by [Pub.
 L. 97–117][/us/pl/97/117] \[see Short Title of 1981 Amendment note set out under [section 1251 of this title][/us/usc/t33/s1251]\].
 The Administrator was to give emphasis to the effects of the amendment made by [section 2(a) of Pub.
 L. 97–117][/us/pl/97/117/s2/a] \[amending [section 1281(g)(1) of this title][/us/usc/t33/s1281/g/1]\] in addressing water quality needs adequately and appropriately.

  __Study and Report to Congress by Secretary of the Interior of Financing Water Pollution Prevention, Control, and Abatement Programs__

     [Pub.
-L. 91–224, title I, § 109][/us/pl/91/224/s109], Apr.
+L. 91–224, title I][/us/pl/91/224/tI], § 109, Apr.
 3, 1970, [34 Stat.
 113][/us/stat/34/113], directed the Secretary of the Interior to conduct a full and complete investigation and study of the feasibility of all methods of financing the cost of preventing, controlling, and abating water pollution, other than methods authorized by existing law, with results of such investigation and study to be reported to Congress no later than Dec.
 31, 1970, together with the recommendations of the Secretary for financing the programs for preventing, controlling, and abating water pollution for the fiscal years beginning after fiscal year 1971, including any necessary legislation.

  __Termination of Advisory Boards__